allegro/allegro.tech/_posts/2015-11-06-real-time-web-application-with-websockets-and-vert.x.md

 ![Vert.x architecture](/img/articles/2015-11-06-real-time-web-application-with-websockets-and-vert.x/vertx_architecture.png "Vert.x architecture")

 There can be many Vert.x instances running on the same host or on different hosts on the network.
-The instances can be configured to cluster with each other forming a distributed event bus over which verticles can communicate.
+Instances can be configured to cluster with each other forming a distributed event bus over which verticles can communicate.
 We can create a distributed bus encompassing many browsers and servers.

 ## Frontend to fast bidding

-Auction web page contains bidding form and some simple java script which loads current price from the service, opens an event bus connection to the SockJS server and offers bidding.
+Auction web page contains the bidding form and some simple JavaScript which loads current price from the service, opens an event bus connection to the SockJS server and offers bidding.
 HTML source code of sample web page on which we bid might look like this: